camiloyatet/VBA-Macros/README.md

 # VBA-Macros

-This repository contains several VBA or VBA codes useful form daily work
+This repository contains several VBA or VBA codes useful for daily work